DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Results

-In addition, we show in panels c and d examples of performance-based inverse design discovery.
-In the first example, we aim at finding the slope of the doping profile $C(x)$ for a $p$-$n$ junction that features a desired electric field distribution specified at several user-defined points inside the device domain.
-This setup corresponds to a genuine inverse design problem, as opposed to simpler parameter retrieval problems~\cite{riganti_auxiliary_2023}.
-To solve inverse problems, we modify the $n$-Net and $p$-Net subnetworks to include the additional outputs $\hat{N}_d^+$ and $\hat{N}_a^-$, respectively, which specify the doping concentration of the inversely retrieved device structure $\hat{C}(\pmb{x}) $.
 Furthermore, we replace Dirichlet conditions on $\phi$ with a small set of target electric field data points, which are shown with red circles in panel a.
 An additional inverse loss term is added, allowing DDNet to learn both the doping profile and the forward solution simultaneously.
 Results for this first example are shown in panel c: the recovered doping profile has the appropriate slope to reproduce the desired target performance, while the predicted electric potential and carrier densities remain accurate.
 This example shows that, despite the ill-posed nature of this inverse problem, DDNet recovers a realistic doping profile from the family of possible solutions.

 As a second example, we attempt to inversely design an unknown device configuration (i.e., doping profile) following the same principle, as shown in panel d.
 This time we select $N=5$ points that we would like to match to a different electric field distribution on the device domain.
+In addition, we select 3 more points that we want to match with a specified carrier concentration of $n$ and $p$.
 However, we might be unaware of the existence of a device with such features.
 Using the same DDNet architecture, we recover a doping profile that exhibits the desired electric field distribution, as shown by the results in panel d.
 A posteriori, we would learn that this structure represents a BJT-like (or $p$-$n$-$p$ junction) device with symmetric doping.
 However, the solution of the inverse design problem was guided solely by the target characteristics, not the material geometry, under the constraint of the total length.
 Rather, the material properties, i.e., the doping profile, were derived during the training of DDNet to satisfy the drift-diffusion equations.
 For both examples c and d, we have overlaid the position of the target data points (red circles) on the reconstructed forward simulation of the electric potential.
+Furthermore, we demonstrate the capabilities of DDNet in relation to two analytically intractable problems of inverse semiconductor device design.